 The Fitbit Sense might look familiar, and that's because it is almost a mirror image of the Versa watches.
 You'll have the Fitbit signature squircle design plus some important upgrades that enhance the look and feel of this device.
 For one, the case on this smartwatch is made of aerospace-grade aluminum and stainless steel.
 The design is also different from The Versa models because it has a biosensor core that gives off that polished, high-tech appearance.
 There is only one size and case option for the Fitbit Sense.

-While it looks like other models the company offers, this model uses the company's new infinity band system.
+While the Fitbit Sense has a familiar look and feel, this model uses the company's new infinity band system.
 This means it'll be easy for you to find a replacement Fitbit Sense bands when the time comes.
-Fitbit states that this improved design will provide users with superior comfort and flexibility.
-It has a quick-release attachment system that is easy to use.
-It's no longer a giant headache when you go to switch out your bands.
-It's worth mentioning that any previous Versa bands you might own won't work with this new band system.
+Fitbit states that the improved design will provide users with superior comfort and flexibility.
+It has a quick-release attachment system that is much easier to use this time around.
+However, it's worth mentioning that any previous Versa bands you might own won't work with this new band system.

 The Fitbit Sense has a lot of sensors, which will be a major selling point for health fanatics.
 For example, the skin temperature sensor can detect changes that may indicate illness, a fever, or a new menstrual phase.
 It also has an electrocardiogram (ECG) sensor, which will analyze your heart rhythm and detect signs of atrial fibrillation (AFib).
 You'll need to hold your fingers on the corners of the watch, stay still for 30 seconds, and you'll receive a reading.
 The result can be easily downloaded and shared with your physician.

-Another brand-new addition is the electrodermal activity (EDA) sensor, which is designed to measure your electrodermal activity responses.
-All you have to do is place your palm over the face of the watch and it'll detect small electrical changes in your skin's sweat level.
+Another brand-new addition is the electrodermal activity (EDA) sensor designed to measure your electrodermal activity responses.
+All you have to do is place your palm over the face of the watch, and it'll detect small electrical changes in your skin's sweat level.
 This feature can help you better understand how your body reacts to stress.

-All of the usual Fitbit features are still available, which include 24/7 heart-rate monitoring, more than 20 goal-based exercise modes, over six days of battery life, 5 ATM water resistance, activity/sleep tracking, female health-tracking, Fitbit Pay, and Amazon-Alexa.
-Plus, Google Assistant is now available as well thanks to the latest update.
+All of the usual Fitbit features are still available, including 24/7 heart-rate monitoring, more than 20 goal-based exercise modes, over six days of battery life, 5 ATM water resistance, activity/sleep tracking, female health-tracking, Fitbit Pay, and Amazon-Alexa.
+Plus, Google Assistant is now available as well thanks to a recent update.
 You get a built-in microphone and speaker on this watch, which means you can hear voice assistant responses and make Bluetooth calls.
 With so many perks, it's easy to see how the Sense is one of the best Fitbit wearables out there.

-The Samsung Galaxy Watch 3 is the best at keeping you connected
+The Samsung Galaxy Watch 3: Best at keeping you connected

-The first thing that will catch your eye about the Samsung Galaxy Watch 3 is the stunning design, which is similar to the original model with some new touches.
+The first thing that will catch your eye about the Galaxy Watch 3 is the stunning design, similar to the original model with some new touches.
 It comes in two size options: 41 and 45mm, both of which are compatible with interchangeable straps so that you'll always have options when choosing new Galaxy Watch 3 bands.
-The case is slightly slimmer than before which is a much-needed change.
+The case is slightly slimmer than before, which is a much-needed change.

-The more expensive 45mm variant comes in stainless steel or titanium while the 41mm is only available in stainless steel.
+The more expensive 45mm variant comes in stainless steel or titanium, while the 41mm is only available in stainless steel.
 There are also three different colors to pick from, including Mystic Black, Mystic Silver, and Mystic Bronze.
 The battery only lasts about 2 to 3 days, which could be better.
-Fortunately, Samsung rolled out an update that is supposed to help with that.
+Fortunately, Samsung rolled out an update not too long ago that's supposed to help with this.

 As you might recall, the original Galaxy Watch wasn't exactly geared toward those looking for a solid fitness wearable.
 It was more of a fashionable timepiece with some useful smartwatch features to round things out.
 However, Samsung has made a good effort to stay relevant in the fitness world with this upgrade.
 It's by no means a full-blow fitness smartwatch, but it has its moments.

-While these two wearables don't offer identical experiences, there are some similarities.
+While these two wearables may not offer identical experiences, there are some similarities.
 Both of them provide onboard GPS, heart-rate monitoring, activity/sleep tracking, smartphone notifications, and mobile payments.
-If you're on a mission to take your health and fitness tracking to the next level will want to choose the Fitbit Sense.
-It has more sensors and will provide you with more insightful data that gives you a better look at your overall health.
+If you're on a mission to take your health and fitness tracking to the next level, you'll likely benefit from the Fitbit Sense.
+It has more health sensors and will provide you with more insightful data for a closer look at your overall health.

-If the extra sensors aren't all that important to you and you're more interested in a smartwatch that provides a fully connected experience, you'll be in better hands with the Samsung Galaxy Watch 3.
+If the extra sensors aren't all that important and you're more interested in finding a Samsung smartwatch that provides a fully connected experience, you'll be better off with the Galaxy Watch 3.
 One of the main differences is the optional LTE connectivity, which allows you to leave your phone behind and remain connected.
 You'll also be able to choose the case size and material that you prefer.
-It's the more expensive option, but users who value this type of experience might not mind spending more for it.
+It's slightly more expensive (especially with LTE included), but users who value this type of experience might not mind spending more on it.

 Fitbit's most advanced smartwatch yet